CBUS Long Call Strategy

 What is a long call on CBUS?

 A long call on CBUS is the long call strategy applied to CBUS (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With CBUS stock trading near $1.31, the strikes shown on this page are snapped to the nearest listed CBUS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CBUS stock at $1.78 on the most recent close, the strikes shown on this page are snapped to the nearest listed CBUS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CBUS long call max profit and max loss calculated?